magenta-aps/dbptk-gui-backend/README.md

 The frontend for this GUI is written in AngularJS and you can use the GUI in a standard webbrowser.
 The backend runs as a RESTful service accepting calls to interact with the [DBPTK](https://github.com/keeps/db-preservation-toolkit).

-The plan is to ship this GUI as a [Docker](http://www.docker.com) container which then can be installed everywhere - for now we have the instructions on how to install and run the GUI manually on Linux and OS X:

 # Installation of the backend (Ubuntu and OS X)

 All you need to do to run the backend is to download and run the file rest.py, i.e. everything is collected in a single file.